mitchellevan/Test-Site/project_plan.md

 ## Back End Needs
 Backend will utilizing Karl's PHP library so much of the backend will simply extend existing CRUD functionality in those classes.

-* users class - CRUD class for managing users
+* users class - CRUD class for managing users (in progress)
-* results class - CRUD class for managing results
+* results class - CRUD class for managing results (in progress)
-* test file class - CRUD class for managing test files
+* test file class - CRUD class for managing test files (in progress)
-* reports class - CRUD class for creating results
+* reports class - CRUD class for creating results (in progress)

 ## Server Needs
 * CRON jobs (and associated files, scripts, bash scripts, etc.)